cosmos/cosmos-sdk/docs/architecture/adt-014-proportional-slashing.md

 ## Context

-> This section describes the forces at play, including technological, political, social, and project local.
-These forces are probably in tension, and should be called out as such.
-The language in this section is value-neutral.
-It is simply describing facts.
 In Proof of Stake-based chains, centralization of consensus power amongst a small set of validators causes harm to the network due to increased risk of censorship, liveness failure, fork attacks, etc.  However, while this centralization causes a negative externality to the network, it is not directly felt by the stakers contributing towards delegating towards already large validators.
 We would like a way to pass on the negative externality cost of centralization onto those large validators and their stakers.

 ## Decision